slint-ui/slint/docs/builtin_elements.md

 When not part of a layout, its width or height defaults to 100% of the parent element when not specified.

+FIXME: deprecate this item as it can be replaced by the `clip:` property

 ## `PopupWindow`

 This allow to show a popup window like a tooltip or a popup menu.